edman007/chiton/README.md

 ## Usage

-Start the backend with `systemctl enable chiton` (on a systemd based system) or executing `/etc/rc.d/rc.chiton start` on a SysV based system (like Slackware).
+Start the backend with `systemctl start chiton` (on a systemd based system) or executing `/etc/rc.d/rc.chiton start` on a SysV based system (like Slackware).

 Once started, you can access it via the web interface (http://localhost/chiton by default), and you can add your cameras via the web interface

+To configure, go to settings, add a camera, "active" must be set to "1" and it must have a "video-url" parameter set, see chiton_config.hpp for documentation on the options, you can then reload the daemon to activte the new settings (`systemctl reload chiton`)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [GPLv3](https://choosealicense.com/licenses/gpl-3.0/)